Student-centric advice and objective recommendations

 - Records of any untaxed income

-Once you gather these necessary materials, you can start to answer the questions on the FAFSA.
+Once you have your FSA ID and gather these necessary materials, you can start to answer the questions on the FAFSA.
 Please also note that you should never mail any of these documents to the Office of Federal Student Aid.

 Frequently asked questions about necessary FAFSA materials